 I can't make it to the lesson today.
 Can I schedule a make-up lesson?

 Whether you attend the lesson or not, I have reserved a time slot for you, a time slot which has not been offered to another student.
-I have arranged childcare for my own children.
 Because of this, make-up lessons are not offered.
 If I ever have to cancel a lesson, I will arrange for a make-up lesson or a lesson credit.
-If you are sick or out of town, you are welcome to have a lesson via Skype or Facetime during your regular lesson time.
+If you are sick or out of town, you are welcome to have a lesson via Zoom during your regular lesson time.
 Please discuss this with me in advance.

 What is your payment policy?
 How much do lessons cost?

 Students pay for lessons in advance by the month on or before the 1st of the month.
-Semester tuition is broken into equal monthly payments or can be paid all at once.
-I accepts payments by cash, check, or online payment via Chase bank.
+Semester tuition can be paid all at once or broken into monthly payments.
+I accept payments by cash, check, or online payment via Zelle or Venmo.
 Lessons will not be offered to anyone with an outstanding payment due.